-Bacon took a beating in the '80s, when dieting trends took aim at saturated fats and cholesterol.
+Bacon took a beating in the 1980s, when dieting trends took aim at saturated fats and cholesterol.
 By the '90s, though, Americans were ready to indulge again.
 Hardee’s Frisco Burger, one of the first fast-food burgers served with bacon, came out in 1992 and was a hit.
 It revived bacon as an ingredient, and convinced other fast-food companies to bacon-ize their burgers.
-Bloomberg called it "a momentous event for fast food, and bacon’s fate, in America."
+Bloomberg called it the Frisco Burger "a momentous event for fast food, and bacon’s fate, in America."

 An ingenious combination of toaster and alarm clock, the Wake 'n Bacon made waves a few years back with the promise of waking up to fresh-cooked bacon.
-Sadly, the product never made it past the prototype phase, but those intent on rising to that smoky, savory aroma can pick up Oscar Mayer’s special app, which comes with a scent-emitting attachment.
+Sadly, the product never made it past the prototype phase, but those intent on rising to that smoky, savory aroma were able to pick up Oscar Mayer’s special app, which came with a scent-emitting attachment.

 It had to happen eventually.
 Artist Mike Lahue used seven bottles of bacon bits, lots of glue, and five coats of lacquer to create a bust of the Footloose star, which sold at auction a few years back.
 No word on how well the bacon bit Bacon bust has held up.